-If a student believes that they are being denied appropriate access with their Service Animal the student should contact Student Accessibility Services.
-If their concern is not resolved at this level, the student may submit a formal appeal in writing within a timely fashion to the Dean of Undergraduate Studies or the Dean of Graduate and Professional Studies.
+If a student believes that they are being denied appropriate access with their Service Animal, the student should contact Student Accessibility Services.
+If their concern is not resolved at this level, the student may submit a formal appeal in writing within a timely fashion to the Associate Vice President for Academic Affairs for Undergraduate Studies or the Dean of the School of Graduate and Professional Studies.

-Once the formal concern is received, the Dean of Undergraduate Studies or the Dean of Graduate and Professional Studies will review the written appeal in light of all relevant information.
-The appeals process must be completed within 30 days from the time the appeal is referred to the Dean of Undergraduate or Graduate Studies depending on the student's program of study.
+Once the formal appeal is received, the Associate Vice President for Academic Affairs for Undergraduate Studies or the Dean of Graduate and Professional Studies will review the written appeal in light of all relevant information.
+The appeals process must be completed within 30 days from the time the appeal is referred to the Associate Vice President for Academic Affair for Undergraduate Studies or Dean of the School of Graduate and Professional Studies depending on the student's program of study.